 Interventions can slow down the progression of cognitive decline.
 This can help prolong patients’ functions in the community and delay institutional care.

-Prescribed medications such as Donepezil, Rivastigmine, Galantamine or Memantine can slow down progression of the illness.
+Prescribed medications such as Donepezil, Rivastigmine, Galantamine or Memantine can slow down the progression of the illness.

 Antidepressants can be used to treat depression while antipsychotics can help treat hallucinations and paranoia, which can be seen in dementia.

 Psychological approaches include helping to orient patients (reality orientation) and focus on meaningful activities of the past (reminiscence therapy).